 Their mosaic recollections — of U.S. soccer in the ‘70s and ‘80s, of their unlikely professionalization, of their first interactions with each other as members of various national squads, of the tortuous 1990 qualifying campaign and Italia ’90 itself — together form American soccer’s modern creation story.

 As it happens, their story is my story.

-The members of Generation Zero secured America’s footballing future.
-In the arena, it was this cohort of players who qualified their country for Italia ’90, an event from which everything has flowed.
+The members of Generation Zero secured America’s footballing future, the one we’re all living today.
+In the arena, it was this cohort that qualified their country for Italia ’90, an event from which everything has flowed.

 But their contemporaries, in their millions, also comprise this country’s first legitimate fan base — an important component in any coming-of-age equation.
 These are the men and women, children of the 1970s, who took to the game as kids, who proved iconoclastic enough to stay with it, who may never have played the game past high school but nevertheless took it to their bosoms for life.
 These are the legion, largely unseen subjects of this narrative and I am one of them.
 Raised on soccer and tempered by our country’s hard-won successes, international and domestic, we made the game stick.